PJ Annand

 - Supervisors: Prof. Feona Attwood, Dr. Lucy Neville, Dr. Theresa Cronin+Prof. Helen Hester

-- Co-organised +/or supported conferences on gender, identity+sexual rights, including:
+- Co-organised +/or supported conferences on gender, identity+sexual rights.

 MA Gender